 Recently I was preparing a ceremony for a couple who were marrying in a month’s time when I received a call from the bride to tell me the groom’s mother had died unexpectedly.
 After much discussion with family members, they agreed that she would have wanted their wedding to go ahead and, on that basis, they decided to continue with their plans.
 But, obviously, they wanted her acknowledged and wondered how we could incorporate something into the ceremony.
 Unfortunately, this situation isn’t that unusual.

-I normally suggest including a paragraph towards the end of the Welcome.
+I normally suggest including a paragraph towards the end of the Welcome and sometimes that is sufficient.
 This is just one of many examples:

 “And today, Katrina and Paul wish to honour Paul’s Mum, Ann.
 They are heart-broken that she cannot be with them today as she was so thrilled that they were finally tying the knot, and it’s safe to say that she would have been the proudest Mum in Australia today!”